All comparisonsPassword Managers

 Bitwarden

-KeePassXC fails first because syncing requires manually copying or syncing encrypted database files between devices.
+KeePassXC fails first because it requires manually copying or syncing encrypted database files between devices before syncing passwords.

 Verdict